Stages of Wilms Tumor

 - No cancer cells were found at the edges of the area where the tumor was removed.

 In stage II, the tumor was completely removed by surgery and no cancer cells were found at the edges of the area where the cancer was removed.
+Cancer has not spread to lymph nodes.
 Before the tumor was removed, one of the following was true:

 - The tumor broke open before or during surgery to remove it.